lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 **Targeted learning level:** intermediate

 **Introduction:**
-Generally, the DiaSource table can be used to plot light curves, but it only includes detections with SNR > 5 in the difference images.
+Generally, the ``DiaSource`` table can be used to plot light curves, but it only includes detections with SNR > 5 in the difference images.
-If your science goal requires lower-SNR measurements (e.g. including fluxes of a given object measured during all visits to its location, for instance before and after a flare or explosion), then one can use the forced photometry in the ForcedSourceOnDiaObjects table instead.
+If your science goal requires lower-SNR measurements (e.g. including fluxes of a given object measured during all visits to its location, for instance before and after a flare or explosion), then one can use the forced photometry in the ``ForcedSourceOnDiaObject`` table instead.

 Let's say there is a specific object whose DiaSource light curve looks particularly interesting.
-In order to explore the flux of the object in all sets of single-epoch visit images as well as difference images, one can use the
+In order to explore the flux of the object in all sets of single-epoch visit images as well as difference images, one can use the ``ForcedSourceOnDiaObject`` catalog.
-ForcedSourceOnDiaObject catalog.
-The table in this catalog contains point-source forced-photometry measurements on individual single-epoch visit images and difference images, based on and linked to the entries in the DiaObject table.
-We will use an ADQL query, where we will use the JOIN command to the CcdVisit table to obtain the exposure time mid-point in the Modified Julian Date (MJD) format (expMidptMJD).
+The table in this catalog contains point-source forced-photometry measurements on individual single-epoch visit images and difference images, based on and linked to the entries in the ``DiaObject`` table.
+We will use an ADQL query, where we will use the ``JOIN`` command to the ``CcdVisit`` table to obtain the exposure time mid-point in the Modified Julian Date (MJD) format (expMidptMJD).

-In this tutorial, we will create a Forced Photometry light curve of the supernova we considered in Portal Tutorial 02, one with the DiaObjectId "1252220598734556212".
+In this tutorial, we will create a Forced Photometry light curve of the supernova we considered in Portal Tutorial 02, one with the DiaObjectId ``1252220598734556212``.

 .. _DP0-2-Portal-5-Step-1: